Famolus/HTPressableButton/README.md

 HTPressableButton
 ==============
 HTPressableButton is designed for iOS developers to be able to focus more on other tasks instead of prettifying buttons.
-Our button has a Flat UI design and we guarantee regarding easy and convenient integration.
+Our button has a Flat UI design and we guarantee easy and convenient integration.

 Installation